All Episodes

 Yeah, pull up ATF real quick on the Wikipedia.

-But uh here they are, guys.
+But here they are, guys.

-Bureau of Alcohol Tobacco Farms and Explosive.
+Bureau of Alcohol, Tobacco, Farms, and Explosive.

-And I'm not mistaken, I think they were the arresting agency in this case.
+I think they were the arresting agency in this case.

-Um they definitely were involved.
+They definitely were involved.

-But anyway, the Bureau of Alcohol Tobacco Farms and Explosives BATFA, commonly referred to as the ATF is domestic law enforcement agency within the United States Department of Justice.
+But anyway, the Bureau of Alcohol, Tobacco, Farms, and Explosives, B-A-T-F-A, commonly referred to as the ATF is domestic law enforcement agency within the United States Department of Justice.

-So they're the feds, guys, okay.
+So they're the feds, guys, okay?

 Yes, guys, they do cigarette smuggling.

-Speaking of which, if you guys want to see a really cool uh cigarette smuggling case, watch my episode on Hezbollah that I covered on Fed Reacts, um, where members of a terrorist cell were actually using cigarette smuggling as a way to make money to fund terrorist activities.
+Speaking of which, if you guys want to see a really cool cigarette smuggling case, watch my episode on Hezbollah that I covered on FedReax, where members of a terrorist cell were actually using cigarette smuggling as a way to make money to fund terrorist activities.

 And the reason why they purposely picked cigarette smuggling was because no one gives a fuck about it.

-So it was actually really smart that they went ahead and uh were doing a cigarette smuggling sting where they were not sting operation where they were basically what they're doing was this they're buying cigarettes at a low price um in the Carolinas and then taking those cigarettes up north to New York, New Jersey, etc.
+So it was actually really smart that they went ahead and were doing a cigarette smuggling where they were nesting operation where they were basically what they were doing was this.

-Places that had really high um taxes on cigarettes and selling them on the street at a profit.
+Places that had really high taxes on cigarettes and selling them on the street at a profit.

 And the only reason the feds even cared was because of their links to Hezbollah.

-Had they just been regular dudes, like some hillbillies or something like that, selling cigarettes, no one would have gave a shit.
+Had they just been regular dudes like some hillbillies or something like that selling cigarettes, no one would have gave a shit.

 Actually, one of my favorite episodes that we did.